icsadvprj/ICS-Advisory-Project/CONTRIBUTING.md

 Cumulative_CVSS [Enter the Cumulative CVSS score that is provided at the top of the ICS-CERT Advisory, directly below "EXECUTIVE SUMMARY" and above "ATTENTION": "7.5"]

-CVSS_Severity [Calculate the CVSS Severity using the NVD Vulnerability Metrics(https://nvd.nist.gov/vuln-metrics/cvss#)]
+CVSS_Severity  - Calculate the CVSS Severity using the [NVD Vulnerability Metrics](https://nvd.nist.gov/vuln-metrics/cvss#)

 CWE_Number [Enter the Common Weakness Enumeration (CWE) IDs identified in the ICS-CERT Advisory: "CWE-120".
 Do not to enter duplicate CWE ID numbers]